+Effective, April 1st, the Families First Coronavirus Response Act (FFCRA) went into effect.
+Here is what employers should be aware of with this legislation.
 Big picture before we begin: there is never there's never been a more important time to have a plan.
 I would also add that although reasonable minds can always disagree on the right time to reach out to legal counsel, I can suggest to you that this is one of those times where it's more important to have your legal counsel on speed dial than the usual situation.

-So, let's start out with Coronavirus related issues.
-All of you by now have heard that the federal government has introduced a new law that provides certain paid sick leave benefits and certain expanded FMLA benefits to employees of businesses that are below a certain size.
+A law that provides certain paid sick leave benefits and certain expanded FMLA benefits to employees of businesses that are below a certain size.

-The first thing to know is that this law does not apply to very large companies.
 The FFCRA only applies to employers of 500 employees or less.
 Now, I know that some of you based on the questions that you submitted in advance of this webinar are wondering how you count employees and that can be even a challenging issue right out of the gate.

-How do I count my employees?
+How should employers count their employees?

 Here's what I would tell you as a starting point.
 In general, 500 employees is evaluated by looking only at United States employees.
 The DOL has said in its guidance that it is not appropriate to look at employees in various other countries around the world.
 The US territories do count towards the 500 number.
 Another thing to know is that pretty much anyone that's been on the payroll is included within that five hundred number so that includes both active employees and employees on leave.
 It also includes temporary employees for which you're a joint employer with a staffing company.